actionml/docs.actionml.com/ur_advanced_tuning.md

 A "dateRange" can be specified in the query and the recommended items must have a date that lies between the range dates.
 If items do not have a date property attached to them they will never be returned by a dateRange filtered query.

-**`engine.json`**
+**Config in engine.json**

 ```
     ...
     "dateName": "published",
     ...
 ```

 Substitute your own field name.
 Remember that all items must have this field or they will never be recommended if using a `dateRange` in the query.

+**Set the property**

 Set the item with a string property encoded as ISO-8601 dates. **Note:** Other properties are set as *arrays of strings* so dates are the only property that is set as a string like this:

 ```
 {